JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

 we are going to build a web based super charged version of one of those apps that would show the info you can get in vendors like `Revolut` or `Monzo` or maybe a bank like `N26` or any service of the like, using the versatility of postgres to act as pure sql, nosql and hybrid database.

 #### /the_architecture_we_will_be_exploring
 we're going to explore a small part of one of those top up card services.
 Mainly the part storing and querying the users and transactions data.
-We're going to build some rest endpoints to be able to retrieve and update that data and a web interface that, I must confess, might err on the simple side as I am mainly a backEnd developer
+We're going to build some rest endpoints to be able to retrieve and update that data and a web interface that, I must confess, might err on the simple side as I am a backEnd developer

 here we go!